 - More than one alpha-numeric characters or underscores may follow.

 - The variable name can consist of alphabet letter(s), number(s) and underscore(s) only.
 For example,

-MyVar123are valid variable names but
+MyVar123are valid variable names, but

 1myVarare invalid variable names.

-Identifiers in Python are case sensitive.
+Variable names in Python are case sensitive.
 So,

 nAmEare treated as different variable names.

 - Variable names cannot be a reserved keywords in Python.